Social care publications

 You can either browse through the list of publications or use the search options to find what you are interested in.

-- information packs - we produce information packs for people in certain situations.
-Use the 'Category' search to see what is in each pack.
+Information packs - we produce information packs for people in certain situations.
+Use the 'Choose a category' search to find what is in each pack.

 As part of the Accessible Information Standard, we aim to provide information in formats you can understand and offer appropriate support to help you to communicate.
 For more information about the Standard visit the NHS England website.